tweag/HaskellR/docs/20-inline-r-with-IHaskell.md

 ```

 Finally, we just initialise `H` with `initializeEmbeddedR`.
 Note that
-this command is reentrant so you can run this notebook as many times
+this command is idempotent so you can run it as many times
 as you like.
+If you're only using quasi-quoters then this
+initialisation is not strictly necessary but if you plan on using R
+functions more directly from the `inline-r` library, you need it.

 ```haskell
 initializeEmbeddedR defaultConfig